the-modem-distro/pinephone_modem_sdk/README.md

 * CAF Kernel:
 	* Building: Works
 	* Booting: Works
-		* USB Peripheral mode: Audio, WWAN, GPS and ADB are working
+		* USB Peripheral mode: WWAN, GPS and ADB are working
 		* Modem (ADSP): Firmware loading, booting, data and calling works.
     * Audio: Working
     * Ring In: Works correctly when setting the modem to report RING to all interfaces.
 You can do this by sending the following command to the modem: